 - 10- a big corporate house is engaged in manufacturing industrial chemicals on a large scale.
 It proposes to set upon the additional unit.
 Many states rejected its proposal due to the detrimental effect on the environment.
 But one state government acceded to the request and permitted the unit close to a city, brushing aside all opposition.

-As a senior officer entrusted with the responsibility of handling this issues, how are you going to address it?
+As a senior officer entrusted with the responsibility of handling this issue, how are you going to address it?
 (250 words) 20

-- 11- Dr X is a leading medical practitioner in a city.
-He has set up a charitable trust through which he plans to establish a super-speciality hospital in the city to cater to the medical needs of all sections of the society.
+- 11- Dr. X is a leading medical practitioner in the city.
+He has set up a charitable trust through which he plans to establish a super-specialty hospital in the city to cater to the medical needs of all sections of society.
 Incidentally, that part of the State had been neglected over the years.
 The proposed hospital would be a boon for the region.

 You are heading the tax investigation agency of that region.
 During an inspection of the doctor’s clinic, your officers have found out some major irregularities.
 A few of them are substantial which had resulted in considerable withholding of tax that should be paid by him now.
 The doctor is cooperative.
 He undertakes to pay the tax immediately.

 However, there are certain other deficiencies in his tax compliance which are purely technical in nature.
-If these technical defaults are pursued by the agency, considerable time and energy of the doctor will be diverted to issues which are not so serious, urgent or even helpful to the tax collection process.
+If these technical defaults are pursued by the agency, considerable time and energy of the doctor will be diverted to issues that are not so serious, urgent, or even helpful to the tax collection process.
 Further, in all probability, it will hamper the prospects of the hospital coming up.

 There are two options before you:

 1) Taking a broader view, ensure substantial tax compliance and ignore defaults that are merely technical in nature.